Green-Software-Foundation/if-db/README.md

 ## How to contribute

-Yopu can contribute by adding a new manifest for a project, or by making improvements to those already existing in the `manifests` folder.
+You can contribute by adding a new manifest for a project, or by making improvements to those already existing in the `manifests` folder.

 ### Add a new manifest